 - 1. To draw an ER diagram for a problem statement. - 2.
-Map the ER/EER to relational schema. - 3.
+Map the ER/EER to a relational schema. - 3.
 To implement DDL and DML commands with integrity constraints. - 4.
 To access & modify Data using basic SQL. - 5.
 To implement Joins and Views. - 6.
-Examine the consistency of database using concurrency control technique (Locks). - 7.
+To Examine the consistency of database using concurrency control technique (Locks). - 7.
 To implement an ETL Pipeline with SQL Server Integration Services (SSIS) tool. - 8.
 To build a Data Cube with PivotTables and perform OLAP operations. - 9.
 To Perform CRUD Operations using NoSQL. - 10.
 To Create a Basic Data Lake using Open-Source Technologies.

-Minimum eight experiments from the above-suggested list or any other experiment or mini project based on syllabus will be included, which would help the learner to apply the concept learnt.
+Any other experiment based on syllabus may be included which would help the learner to understand topic/concept.